-VIGO Photocnics S.A. ("Company") is a technology-based manufacturing company specialising in semiconductor materials and devices for photonic and microelectronic applications.
+VIGO Photonics Group ("Group", "Issuer") is a technology-based manufacturing company specialising in semiconductor materials and devices for photonic and microelectronic applications.
 VIGO Photonics is a leader in the global market of mid-infrared photon detectors.
 All products are based on its proprietary, unique technology.
-The Company provides ready-made and customised solutions, which allow to create products dedicated to a given customer's application.
+The Group provides ready-made and customised solutions for developing products dedicated to a given customer's application.

-The Company has a complete production line for high-throughput semiconductor devices - from epitaxy of materials from complex semiconductors of groups II-VI (tellurium, cadmium, mercury) and groups III-V of the periodic table of elements (indium, arsenic, gallium, antimony), to the production of detector chips and lasers, to their microassembly and integration into electronics.
-The Company also has its own modern measurement laboratories, which enable fast and accurate measurements of products and semi-finished products at every stage of production.
+The Group has a complete production line for high-throughput semiconductor devices - from epitaxy of materials from complex semiconductors of groups II-VI (tellurium, cadmium, mercury) and groups III-V of the periodic table of elements (indium, arsenic, gallium, antimony), to the production of detector chips and lasers, to their microassembly and integration into electronics.
+The Group also has its own modern measurement laboratories, which enable fast and accurate measurements of products and semi-finished products at every stage of production.

-Detectors currently manufactured by the Company are used in the world's largest research centres and in the development of advanced technical equipment, in applications such as:
+Detectors currently manufactured by the Group are used in the world's largest research centres and in the development of advanced technical equipment, in applications such as: